flyingmachine/brave-clojure-web/content/do-things.md

 ; => failed-protagonist-names
 ```

-You can also quote collections like a lists, maps, and vectors.
+You can also quote collections like lists, maps, and vectors.
 All
 symbols within the collection will be unevaluated:

 ```clojure